 a message at the bottom indicates the status of the Cloudlet: at the moment, it is

-Cannot start (missing engine); we cannot start the Cloudlet because we have not yet installed a model on it.
+Cannot start (missing engine); we cannot start the Cloudlet because we have not yet installed a engine on it.

 Starting Cloudlet #

-Before you can create a database, you need to install a template (or engine) on the Cloudlet.
+Before you can create a database, you need to install an engine model (or engine) on the Cloudlet.

-The model used as an example for our application (
+The engine model used as an example for our application (

 model.xml) can be found inside the ZIP file you downloaded and is a classic to-do list: two pages have been created in the Client, one for login and the other for viewing, searching and editing the to-do.

 model.xml file on top of the Cloudlet and drop it when it appears yellow.

 Without a database, you still cannot start Cloudlet: at the bottom, the message has changed to